 Sound representation if you’ve been accused of speeding, reckless driving or another violation

 Although the penalties for many traffic violations are relatively minor, others may come with serious consequences like a suspended driver’s license, large fines and even jail time.
-If you’ve been accused of a major traffic violation, an attorney with Nicholson Phillips can help.
-We proudly serve clients across Marietta, Canton and the surrounding areas, sticking to our core principles of providing honest, ethical and diligent legal counsel to each and every client.
+If you’ve been accused of a major traffic violation, we can help.
+We proudly serve clients, sticking to our core principles of providing honest, ethical and diligent legal counsel to each and every client.
 For a lawyer you can trust to explore all of your legal options, you can rely on our respected law firm.

 Common types of traffic violations

-The state of Georgia and individual municipalities have specific traffic laws that all drivers must know and follow.
+The state of Texas and individual municipalities have specific traffic laws that all drivers must know and follow.
 The following are common violations:

-- Distracted driving.
+Distracted driving.
 Cell phones, mobile devices, food and beverages, and passengers may all cause distractions for drivers.
-In Georgia, it is illegal to send text messages while operating a vehicle, and commercial drivers and individuals under 18 are not allowed to use cell phones at all when behind the wheel.
+It is illegal to send text messages while operating a vehicle, and drivers under the age of 18 are prohibited from using wireless communications devices.
 Police may issue citations for distracted driving, especially if an accident has occurred.

-- Leaving the scene.
-Also known as a hit-and-run, it is a serious crime to leave the scene of an auto accident in Georgia, even if you were not at fault.
+Leaving the scene.
+Also known as a hit-and-run, it is a serious crime to leave the scene of an auto accident, even if you were not at fault.
 In some situations, this may result in a felony charge.

 After you’ve been cited for a traffic violation, you may attend a court hearing and plead not guilty with the help of a criminal defense attorney.
 If the court agrees, you will have your ticket dismissed.
 If not, you may incur fines and points on your driver’s license.
 Accumulating 15 or more points within a two-year period will result in the loss of your license for up to 12 months.